 Joan Miró is considered one of the leading artists of the 20th century.
 He experimented with different styles such as fauvism and cubism in his early works.
 In the 1920s, he moved to Paris, where he became friends with Picasso and was decisively influenced by the Surrealist writers, a concept he subsequently applied to painting.
 His work evolved, with shapes and figures gradually being reduced to points, lines and abundant expressions of colour that represent his classic iconographic repertory: women, birds, stars, the sun... and so on.
 In the late 1950s, he began a series of large murals and turned his artistic gaze first towards ceramics and subsequently towards sculpture, with which he once again garnered international recognition, with successive shows in Paris, New York, London, Tokyo and Barcelona.
 His work can nowadays be found in the world's major art galleries.

-The sculpture weighs more than six kilograms, which is the reason why it is subsequently sent to each respective laureate.
+The sculpture weighs about eight kilograms, which is the reason why it is subsequently sent to each respective laureate.